Hoka Rincon 4

 The Hoka Rincon 4 is an ideal choice for runners who prioritize a lightweight and firm shoe for steady-paced runs.
 Its enhanced cushioning offers comfort, making it suitable for various running distances.

-Based on our monitoring of prices across the internet, it's currently just below the median price of running shoes today.
+Based on our monitoring of prices across the internet, it's currently just above the median price of running shoes today.

 Verdict